DanMillerM2/UnstableSlopes/Coregistration.md

 </div>

-In low-gradient terrain, the interquartile range is close to the standard deviation estimated with **?@eq-DTM** above.
-It then increases with slope steepness.
+In low-gradient terrain, the interquartile range is close to the standard deviation estimated with
+<a href="#eq-DTMerror" class="quarto-xref">Equation 3</a> above.
+It then
+increases with slope steepness.
 This provides a characterization of the noise in the DoD obtained by subtracting the 2017 lidar DTM from the 2006 lidar DTM.

 Can we define a function of slope and aspect that reflects the behavior observed in the graphs above?
 For a single aspect, we see that the